 H.B.
 1934 ensures that individuals with criminal backgrounds are not refused life insurance solely for that reason.
-While the Texas Insurance Code prohibits discrimination in providing life insurance based on age, sex, or race, it does not prohibit discrimination based on an individual's criminal background.
+While the Texas Insurance Code prohibits discrimination in providing life insurance based on age, sex, race, and other factors, it does not prohibit discrimination based on an individual's criminal background.
 H.B.
 1934 will ban life insurance companies from refusing policies based on one's criminal background alone.
 This will increase individual responsibility, create more stable families, and strengthen communities.